DaveWM/dave-martin-blog/content/posts/modern-react-is-a-disaster.md

       $scope.watch('counter', (val) => console.log(val));
     });

 It's readily apparent how similar the 2 snippets are.
 Aside from the template being separate in AngularJS, the snippets are almost the same line-for-line.
 In each, the component holds state (`counter`), which is mutated when the button is clicked.
 This `counter` state is bound to the rendered HTML.
-The component reacts when its state is updated, and performs a side effect.
+The component reacts when its state is updated, and logs out the current count.

 As well as the similarity, it's interesting to note that the AngularJS code is shorter and more straightforward.
 The `ng-click` handler has a more natural and JS-like syntax than the `onClick` handler in React.
 It's also easier to test, because it's easier to mock the injected `$scope` than the global `useState`.